AmirCpu2/KiauHackPanelCrowler-/README.md

 # KiauHackPanelCrowler-
-Overview
+# Overview
-The project can help Free University students receive their weekly schedule when they owe money to the university and their profile is closed.
+<p> The project can help Free University students receive their weekly schedule when they owe money to the university and their profile is closed.</p>

-Dependencies
+# Dependencies
-bs4
+- bs4
-lxml
+- lxml
-pandas
+- pandas
-requests
+- requests
-csv
+- csv
-sys
+- sys
-json
+- json
-time
+- time
-re
+- re
-os
+- os
-You can install missing dependencies with pip.
+<p>You can install missing dependencies with pip.</p>

-Usage
+# Usage
-Install the dependencies;
+<p>Install the dependencies;</p>
-Open terminal and run python kiauRequest.py username password.
+<p> Open terminal and run python kiauRequest.py username password.</p>

-License
+# License
-Feel free to use this source code to modify or deploy to your own project.
+<p>Feel free to use this source code to modify or deploy to your own project.</p>